THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 However, He chose to spare them.

 RASHI quotes a Gemarrah in Sanhedrin that says that instead of striking the minuvals down on the spot, Hakkadoshboruchhu renders the punishment on all subsequent generations of Klal Yisroel.
-When any generation suffers a punishment, the Shechinah ensures that there will be an added element attributable to the Eigel.
+When any generation suffers a punishment, the Shchinah ensures that there will be an added element attributable to the Eigel.

 The political machinations are clear.
 What was the first thing Moishe did when descending from the mountain?
 He broke the Luchois that the Aimishteh had made with His own two hands.
 And what did Moishe do next?
-He recruited Aroin and the Leviyim to slaughter 3,000 people.
+He recruited Aron and the Leviyim to slaughter 3,000 people.
 I personally would not have questioned Moishe's breaking the Luchois after that.
 Neither would you, you mechutzeff!

-According to the RADAK, One of Moishe Rabbeinu's great aveirahs was his obsession with looking good.
+According to the RADAK, One of Moishe Rabbeinu's great aveiras was his obsession with looking good.
 Hence, he kept his farbissineh brother around to be his goon.
 That way he could keep up his good image and capture future book deals and licensing revenues.
 (I personally have a new Moishe Rabbeinu Chia Pet in my Bais Medrish.)

-I am reminded of a Maisseh Shehoya, when I was a Talmid with my Rebbe, the NPOJHARTHA.
-Many years ago we were traveling by horse and buggy through rural San Francisco to raise money for his Yeshiva.
+I am reminded of a Maisseh Shehoya, when I was a Talmud with my Rebbe, the NPOJHARTHA.
+Many years ago we were travelling by horse and buggy through rural San Francisco to raise money for his Yeshiva.
 When it became evening, we stopped at a local lodge to eat.
 "But Rebbe," I asked, "the lodge serves traifus.
 How can we eat here?"
 "Sha, you minuval!" the NPOJHARTHA patiently responded, "we can eat whatever we want, and then sneak out the door.
 As long as we don't pay for it there is no aveirah."
 Years later, the NPOJHARTHA recognized that his sin had caused a stinging punishment: He is currently exiled to the wilds of West Virginia, not because of eating traifus, but because he didn't order the most expensive items on the menu.